 Despite films and articles telling you nothing useful ever came out of US government use of psychics, in reality they ran very sophisticated psychic operations for decades, which produced considerable intelligence that was useful, which is mighty “lucky.”
 Then, according to Russell Targ, who pioneered much of it, they brought in a large group of military officers for him to train—then terminated his program, and publicly announced the government had found nothing useful and had no more use for such programs or such research.
 After he had just trained a bunch of career officers on all his techniques.
 So, do you believe they actually terminated these programs?

 Summary: This conspiracy theory is true, to the extent that large #s of intelligent observers believe they showed real psychic effects, with some doubters.

-Although CIA and other sources say Mockingbird ended decades ago, there is no good reason we can see to believe this.
-It used to be completely illegal for the CIA to do any of this, yet they were doing anyway, as these documents show.
+Although CIA and other sources say Mockingbird ended decades ago, there is no good reason I can see to believe this.
+It used to be completely illegal for the CIA to do any of this, yet they were doing it anyway, as these documents show.
 And, it turns out, not too many years ago Congress went ahead and made it legal for the CIA to use propaganda against Americans.

 By the way, at the behest of J. Edgar Hoover and others, the CIA invented the term “Conspiracy Theory” and spread it through the media in order to mock and demotivate anyone who questioned the official story on the assassination of President Kennedy–or anything else.